Yugveer06/sociopay/docs/renter-kyc.md

   - View the document in a new tab
   - Download the document
   - Copy the document ID
+  - **Delete Document** (Admins only) - Only administrators can delete KYC documents to maintain document integrity

+### Permission-Based Functionality

+The interface automatically adapts based on user permissions:

+- **Regular Users**: Can upload, view, download, and list their own documents
+- **Administrators**: Have full access including the ability to delete any document
+- **Delete Protection**: Regular users will not see delete options in the interface - documents are immutable once uploaded!

 ## File Structure